 With fisheries in decline worldwide, aquaculture has the potential to provide the world with healthy seafood products.
 During the next decade, more seafood will be produced than beef, pork, or poultry, making aquaculture the fastest growing food production sector in the world.
 But managing this growth comes with a big sustainability challenge.

-Shrimp farming is an important part of aquaculture and is valued at around 9 billion USD.
+Shrimp farming is an important part of aquaculture and is valued at around $9 billion dollars.
 It’s seafood number one in the USA.
 In recent decades, shrimp production has shifted from traditional, small-scale businesses into a global industry.

 Although large-scale, intensified shrimp farming uses coastal land more efficiently than traditional shrimp culture, it does so in ways that damage nature and society.

 Shrimp, typically a luxury export product, is ten times more damaging to the climate than beef according to some estimates.
 Its massive expansion, notably in Asia, has wiped away mangroves, rendering coastal areas more vulnerable to the effects of climate change.
 In addition, the sector is highly dependent on fishmeal-based feeds, linking it to unsustainable fisheries and slavery, and contributing to pollution if the effluent isn’t managed properly.